MilKris666/Falcon-BMS-Briefings-Web-Server/README.md

 How to Run:

     Run the script by right-clicking it and selecting Run with PowerShell.
-Keep the console window open.
+Keep the console window open or minimize it, don´t close it.
     In the Falcon Mission Scheduler, open a briefing and click Print.
 This will generate an HTML file, and the script will start the web server.
     The script checks every 5 seconds for updated HTML files and refreshes the web server.